 Pretty easy to use and simple to look at.. and there’s a security Passcode option as well.

-To summarize, YNAB is like a more visually, easier to use, less powerful version of Quicken.
-If you don’t like complicated detail oriented spreadsheets (like Quicken), YNAB is the way to go.
+To summarize, YNAB is an easier-to-use, less-powerful version of Quicken.
+If you don’t like complicated detail-oriented spreadsheets (like Quicken), YNAB is the way to go.

 I’m just going to end with a cheesy mock-MC commercial not that I’m selling/affiliate linking this software, just giving my honest opinion on it.

 - $99 (paid annually) for budgeting software?
 Check

 - YNAB app?
 Check